AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/use-components-in-workspace.md

 role: User, Admin
 exl-id: fb56e794-67e3-4f85-960e-b90684300fa0
 ---
-# Use components in Analysis Workspace
+# Use components in a project

 Components make up the actual data of any project in Analysis Workspace.
 Components consist of dimensions, metrics, segments, and date ranges.
 You can add components to a project by dragging them into visualizations or panels.